Traditional Albanian Food: 39 Delicious Albanian Dishes!

-When travelling to Albania I can almost guarantee that you will be surprised about Albanian cuisine.
+When travelling to Albania I can almost guarantee that you will be surprised about traditional Albanian food.
 Albania is not known for its food necessarily, but it should be because it’s delicious.

-The country has managed to avoid a lot of fast food businesses coming in due to the country being in communism until 1990 and the country basically disapproving of fast food (except souvlaki!).
+This is due to Albanian being a communist country until 1990 and basically disapproving of fast food (except souvlaki!).

 Let’s look at some of the best traditional Albanian food that you should try during your time in Albania.

-In the north, as its colder, you will find more stews and hearty food.
-In the south, along the coast especially you will find a lot of fresh seafood and lighter meals.
+In the north, as it’s colder, you will find Albanian stew and more hearty food.
+In the south – along the coast especially – you will find a lot of fresh seafood and lighter meals.

-1. Tava e kosit (Lamb with yoghurt)
+1. Tava e Kosit (Lamb with Yoghurt)

 The lamb is tender and flavourful and there should be a nice golden layer on the dish when it comes out of the oven.
 I highly recommend you try this delicious dish while in Albania.

-2. Jani me Fasule (White bean soup)
+2. Jani me Fasule (White Bean Soup)